sagesolar/Corpus-of-Taylor-Swift/README.md

 - `FOL:03:036` - _I had a marvelous time ruining everything_ 🥂
 - `EVE:02:001`	- _You booked the night train for a reason_
 - `MID:02:039`	- _The rust that grew between telephones_
+- `TPD:06:044`	- _I don't cater to all these vipers dressed in empath's clothing_

 > [!NOTE]
 > Three digits are included in the `Lyric Line Number` part of lyric labels, as the '10 Minute Version' of the song 'All Too Well' has 109 lyric lines!